-Today, the campus of the Brewery Arts Center is a multi-generational and multi-cultural art organization dedicated to enhancing the quality of life and have a positive economic impact on the community through the arts.
+The campus of the Brewery Arts Center is a lively multi-generational and multi-cultural art organization dedicated to enhancing the quality of life and have a positive economic impact on the community through the arts.
 The BAC encompasses 2 city blocks, has 3 performance facilities, the Nevada Artist Association, the Artisan Shop, classes, camps, and artist services.

 The future we truly desire